lucasjoliveau/doc/fr/developer/tutorials/web.md

 to the server when calling a method.
 The context is a dictionary containing multiple keys.
 One of the most important key is the language of the user, used by the server to translate all the messages of the application.
-Another one is the time zone of the user, used to compute correctly dates and times if Odoo is used by people in different countries.
+Another one is the time zone of the user, used to compute correctly dates and times if Konvergo ERP is used by people in different countries.

 The `argument` is necessary in all methods, otherwise bad things could happen